DavyLss/offline-passbolt/README.md

 ./scripts/verify.sh podman
 ```

-## Main variables to review
+## Main variables

-In `.env`:
+Review these values in `.env`:
-- `PASSBOLT_FQDN`, internal DNS name of the instance
+- `PASSBOLT_FQDN`
-- `PASSBOLT_HTTP_PORT`, exposed HTTP port
+- `PASSBOLT_HTTP_PORT`
-- `PASSBOLT_HTTPS_PORT`, exposed HTTPS port
+- `PASSBOLT_HTTPS_PORT`
-- `PASSBOLT_IMAGE`, Passbolt CE image
+- `PASSBOLT_IMAGE`
-- `MARIADB_IMAGE`, MariaDB image
+- `MARIADB_IMAGE`
-- `DB_NAME`, `DB_USER`, `DB_PASSWORD`, database parameters
+- `DB_NAME`
-- `PASSBOLT_KEY_*`, Passbolt server GPG key identity settings
+- `DB_USER`
-- `FIRST_ADMIN_*`, first administrator bootstrap values
+- `DB_PASSWORD`
-- `SMTP_*`, internal mail server settings if used
+- `PASSBOLT_KEY_*`

-## Security model, V1
+- `FIRST_ADMIN_*`

-- Passbolt non-root image
+- `SMTP_*`

-- internal HTTPS required
+## Security notes

-- MariaDB isolated on a backend-only network
+- Passbolt runs in non-root mode
-- self-registration disabled
+- internal HTTPS is required
-- dedicated persistent volumes for GPG, JWT, and database data
+- self-registration is disabled
-- no Internet exposure
+- MariaDB stays on a backend-only network
-- no external download dependency during installation
+- persistent data is separated for database, GPG, and JWT material
-- basic container hardening, `no-new-privileges`, `cap_drop`, CPU and RAM limits
+- basic hardening is applied with `no-new-privileges`, `cap_drop`, CPU and RAM limits

 ## No Internet egress

-The project is designed to work without Internet access during installation and normal operation.
+The repository avoids Internet downloads during installation and normal use.

-However, the **actual enforcement** of blocked Internet egress must still be applied by the customer at host or network level:
+Actual egress blocking still has to be enforced outside the repo, at host or network level:
 - host firewall
 - network ACLs
 - micro-segmentation
-- allow-list of required internal services only, DNS, NTP, internal SMTP if needed
+- allow-list for required internal services only

 See `docs/no-internet-egress.md`.

-## Known V1 limits
+## Limits

-- outbound Internet blocking must be enforced outside the repo, on host or network controls
+This is a focused V1.

-- no directory integration or SSO in this V1
+- no directory integration or SSO
-- no automated backup workflow included by default
+- no built-in backup workflow
 - no automatic certificate rotation
-- production use should replace the self-signed fallback with customer PKI certificates
+- production deployments should replace the self-signed TLS fallback

 ## Documentation